LDMX-Software/fire/README.md

 - Veto: Voting system for processors to decide if an entire event should be saved into the output file
 - Logging through Boost
+- Interface to a conditions system

 ### TBD
-- Basic interface to a conditions system
+- Test conditions system
 - Test drop/keep rules
 - Make boost logging optional
+- Processor- and Conditions- specific exceptions

 ## Dependencies